oracle/graalpython/docs/user/README.md

 ## Installing GraalPy

-You can install GraalPy either using a Python manager or downloading a compressed GraalPy tarball appropriate for your platform.
+You can install GraalPy by downloading a compressed GraalPy tarball appropriate for your platform.
+For GraalPy Community, you can also use `pyenv` or `conda`.

 ### Downloading